AntonyThorpe/silverstripe-knockout-forms/README.md

 ```
 If needed add the `__construct` function to overriding the field's class.

-Adapt the Frameworks form templates to incorporate Knockout's binding handlers and save into `templates/forms`.
+Adapt the Frameworks form templates to incorporate Knockout's binding handlers and save into `templates/AntonyThorpe/Knockout`.

 ### Tests
 * Create a model test for the new form field
-* Update `KnockoutFormTest.php` to test the creation of the binding handler in HTML.
+* Update `KnockoutFormTest.php` and `KnockoutFormTest_Controller.php` to test the creation of the binding handler in HTML.
-** Add the new Knockout field to the form function within the KnockoutFormTest_Controller class
+ * Add the new Knockout field to the form function within the KnockoutFormTest_Controller class
-** Add a new assertion to the testKnockoutForm function within the KnockoutFormTest class
+ * Add a new assertion to the testKnockoutForm function within the KnockoutFormTest class
+ * Add to `docs/en/documentation.md`

 ## Support
 None sorry.